 Of important note, Concord is also a town of artists.
 Concord has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Concord’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.81% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Concord telecommute to their jobs.
+Overall, about 12.45% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Concord is English.
 Other important languages spoken here include Spanish and Chinese.